 Artificial Heat for Chickens in Winter

 If you want to add artificial heat, I recommend avoiding heat lamps.
 They give off artificial light that messes with the chickens’ natural hormone cycles and they pose a huge fire risk.
-See my favorite heat lamp alternatives here.
+I prefer to use a heat plate for my brooder and the coop (when I add heat there).
+See more of my favorite heat lamp alternatives here.

 Try the Deep Litter Method